torum/XmlClients/FeedDesk/README.md

 - [ ] Make use of "isRead" flag.
 - [ ] Database file management page (menu>tools), clean(delete all data) and optimize(vacume).
 - [ ] Search.
+- [ ] HTML content rendering without webview2

 ## Planning

 ### Core
-- [ ] "Read lator" or saved or boolmark or star or whatever.
+- [ ] "Read lator" or saved or boolmark or star or favorits or whatever.
-- [ ] Auto reflesh.
 - [ ] Update entry data when entry is updated.
 - [ ] Basic Auth.
+- [ ] Auto reflesh.

 ### UI
 - [ ] FavIcon.